Vagus Nerve 101 – Melanie Weller

 Melanie Weller: Yeah, no, I’m absolutely I’m happy to share some of that.
-And actually, if, if people go to my website, Melanie weller.com, and sign up for my email list, it will send you an hour-long course that teaches you how to evaluate yourself and treat yourself with a lot of the tests that I use.
+Actually, if people go to my website, Melanie weller.com.
+And sign up for my email list.
+It will send you an hour-long course.
+That teaches you how to evaluate yourself and treat yourself with a lot of the tests that I use.

-The next thing you’re going to do is lead with your right ear, the ear that’s facing forward, you’re going to bring your ear closer to your chest without slouching your back at all.
-And so some people if you hit a brick wall up there pretty early, like in the first 10 or 15 degrees, like you’re stuck, your first rib is elevated and that’s a biomechanical test that’s been half the research that it’s you know that it works.
+The next thing you’re going to do is lead with your right ear.
+The ear that’s facing forward.
+You’re going to bring your ear closer to your chest without slouching your back at all.
+And so some people if you hit a brick wall up there pretty early.
+Like in the first 10 or 15 degrees.
+You’re stuck, your first rib is elevated and that’s a biomechanical test.
+That’s been half the research that it’s you know that it works.
 So that shows that your first rib is elevated and you can compare it right to left.
 A lot of people will be asymmetrical.
 Some people will be stuck on both sides.
-But you want to have a decent, like, you probably want to imagine that maybe your head comes forward like 45 degrees or so something like that.
+But you want to have a decent.
+You probably want to imagine that maybe your head comes forward like 45 degrees or so.
+Something like that.

-Like if it’s normal to tense there, especially at where your neck and your shoulder meet and that little angle, then you probably have some first rib dysfunction.
-One of the easiest ways to give your vagus nerve more space at the base of the skull is to grab on to the triggers of each year.
-The trigger is the little tab at the front of your ear that if you didn’t want to hear me or hear somebody else that you would press to cover your ear hole and go Lalalalala.
-So if you grab the triggers of each ear, and pull the right one to the right and the left one to the left, and you’re going to pull really gently, this isn’t about muscling it at all.
+If it’s normal to tense there.
+Especially at where your neck and your shoulder meet.
+And that little angle, then you probably have some first rib dysfunction.
+One of the easiest ways to give your vagus nerve more space at the base of the skull.
+Is to grab on to the triggers of each ear.
+The trigger is the little tab at the front of your ear.
+That if you didn’t want to hear me or hear somebody else.
+You would press to cover your ear hole and go Lalalalala.
+So if you grab the triggers of each ear.
+Pull the right one to the right and the left one to the left.
+You’re going to pull really gently, this isn’t about muscling it at all.

 All of the techniques that I learned from osteopaths were all with five grams of force.
-So which is the weight of a nickel in the United States, and so very, very subtle force, but at night you’re giving what the research will call a low load, long-duration stretch, which is what really gives you better collagen transformation anyway.
+So which is the weight of a nickel in the United States.
+Very, very subtle force, but at night you’re giving what the research will call a low load.
+Long-duration stretch, which is what really gives you better collagen transformation anyway.
 But you hold that for 45 or 60 seconds and then retest.

-The Vagus nerve, for example, is perhaps more restricted at the level of your heart, you might get more benefit from a different from the heart exercise than from the base of the skull exercise because that’s just closer to the root of the problem.
-But you can eat and you can really take any motion that you find limited or gives you an ache or a pain and whether that’s lifting your shoulder up certainly limit limited and range shoulder motion is one big sign for me limited internal rotation is a huge sign of Vegas, nerve compression, and poor respiratory mechanics, which play off of each other significantly.
+The Vagus nerve, for example, is perhaps more restricted at the level of your heart.
+You might get more benefit from a different from the heart exercise.
+Than from the base of the skull exercise because that’s just closer to the root of the problem.
+But you can eat and you can really take any motion that you find limited.
+Or gives you an ache or a pain and whether that’s lifting your shoulder up certainly limit limited.
+And range shoulder motion is one big sign for me.
+Limited internal rotation is a huge sign of vagus nerve compression.
+Poor respiratory mechanics, which play off of each other significantly.

 Melanie Weller: Correct.
-Well, I will say a high rib is even more of a symptom than the problem like the problem is really the biomechanics at the base of your skull or the facial tension that goes the, at the base of your skull.
+Well, I will say a high rib is even more of a symptom than the problem.
+The problem is really the biomechanics at the base of your skull.
+Or the facial tension that goes at the base of your skull.

-And you think about how many people carry stress at the base of their skull behind their necks that you know, you get stressed, you get tight behind your neck and certainly, your shoulders start creeping up towards your ears.
+You think about how many people carry stress at the base of their skull.
+Behind their necks that you know, you get stressed.
+Get tight behind your neck and certainly, your shoulders start creeping up towards your ears.
 Your vagus nerve exits the base of the skull between your temporal bone and your occipital bone.

-So grabbing onto your ears to pull them to the side via the triggers of the ear is the easiest way to grab onto your temporal bone to start stretching it a little bit away from your occipital bone.
-The osteopathic research all shows that your cranial bones are not truly fused that there you do have connective tissue in the sutures in that you can influence their mobility.
+Grabbing onto your ears to pull them to the side via the triggers of the ear.
+Is the easiest way to grab onto your temporal bone to start stretching it.
+A little bit away from your occipital bone.
+The osteopathic research all shows that your cranial bones are not truly fused.
+That there you do have connective tissue in the sutures in that you can influence their mobility.
 There’s a whole field of craniosacral therapy around that.
 Even if you’re going to go with the cranial bones, don’t move.
-There’s connective tissue all the way through there anyway, and so you can at the very least affect the facial relationships in that area.
+There’s connective tissue all the way through there anyway.
+So you can at the very least affect the facial relationships in that area.

 Steve Washuta: Are there studies that are being poured into this?
-Do you think that there is a particular medical specialist, whoever that may be, who will be using these things in 5, 10, 15 years?
-Or do you think it’s always going to be taboo, and that you will have to be sort of slightly outside of traditional in order to use these?
+Do you think that there is a particular medical specialist.
+Whoever that may be, who will be using these things in 5, 10, 15 years?
+Or do you think it’s always going to be taboo?
+That you will have to be sort of slightly outside of traditional in order to use these?

 Melanie Weller: Well.
-I think that this material certainly lends itself very easily for primary care physicians to give handouts for patients in orthopedics because physicians they do that already.
-There’s no reason that if they’re going to give you a handout to tell you to do straight leg raises or squats or you know hip abduction or something like that for your knee problem.
+I think that this material certainly lends itself very easily for primary care.
+Physicians to give handouts for patients in orthopedics.
+Because physicians they do that already.
+There’s no reason that if they’re going to give you a handout to tell you to do straight leg raises.
+Or squats.
+You know hip abduction or something like that for your knee problem.

 There’s no reason they can’t throw a few vagus nerve decompression exercises on that as well.
-I think from the hands-on point it’s I would love to see it much integrated, you know I think by the time 15 years comes around, it will absolutely be more integrated into physical therapy and occupational therapy, and osteopathic manual medicine.
+I think from the hands-on point.
+It’s I would love to see it much integrated, you know I think by the time 15 years comes around.
+It will absolutely be more integrated into physical therapy and occupational therapy.
+Osteopathic manual medicine.
 Because the speed at which outcomes accelerate is so great.
-In my experience with these exercises, that my greatest hope for research going forward is that that translates for others too.
+In my experience with these exercises.
+That my greatest hope for research going forward is that that translates for others too.
 It certainly translates for the students that I’ve taught.

-Or I will say, a lot of growing pains, but I do think that there’s absolutely potential to have it you know, to establish those outcomes on a large post improved outcomes on better outcomes on a large scale and medicine.
-You know, I talked a lot about looking through the lens of mythology, talk about how medicine is, we know, medicine is chopped up into all these pieces, you know, we have so many specialists and rightfully so because it’s a lot of information for anyone person to hold.
+Or I will say, a lot of growing pains.
+But I do think that there’s absolutely potential to have it you know.
+To establish those outcomes on a large post improved outcomes.
+On better outcomes on a large scale and medicine.
+You know, I talked a lot about looking through the lens of mythology.
+Talk about how medicine is, we know, medicine is chopped up into all these pieces.
+We have so many specialists and rightfully so.
+Because it’s a lot of information for anyone person to hold.

-But we use dismemberment metaphors in our language all the time, we say we’re falling apart, we can’t get it together, our hearts are broken, our lives are shattered.
-It’s really just mirroring, you know, whether we’re mirroring the medical system, or the medic medical system is mirroring us or It’s its own thing.
+But we use dismemberment metaphors in our language all the time.
+We say we’re falling apart, we can’t get it together.
+Our hearts are broken, our lives are shattered.
+It’s really just mirroring, you know.
+Whether we’re mirroring the medical system, or the medic medical system is mirroring us.
+Or its own thing.
 Medicine has its own wound being chopped into pieces.
-Medicine needs a paradigm that really starts to unite because when you get people to go to multiple specialists, the communication is always there
+Medicine needs a paradigm that really starts to unite.
+Because when you get people to go to multiple specialists.
+The communication is always there

-So we need to language a thread through all the specialties to make medicine better, and certainly in the United States, in many other countries, we have great medical systems in many ways.
-But we can also do better and there are large chunks of our population, you know, certainly with chronic pain and addiction, especially those that are falling through the cracks.
+So we need to language a thread through all the specialties to make medicine better.
+And certainly in the United States.
+In many other countries, we have great medical systems in many ways.
+But we can also do better.
+There are large chunks of our population, you know.
+Certainly with chronic pain and addiction, especially those that are falling through the cracks.

 Melanie Weller: Yeah, absolutely.
 I love it when people reach out directly to me.
 All of my contact information is on my website, which is my name Melanieweller.com.
 All of my social media Instagram, Twitter, and Facebook are under my name, but the handle is embodyyourstar.com

 Steve Washuta: Awesome.
-Melanie, thank you so much for joining the Trulyfit podcast and hope to have you on down the road speaking about this morning.
+Melanie, thank you so much for joining the Trulyfit podcast.
+Hope to have you on down the road speaking about this morning.